cockroachdb/copyist/README.md

 ```
 This will generate a new recording file in a `testdata` subdirectory, with the
 same name as the test file, but with a `.copyist` extension.
 For example, if the
-test file is called `app_test.go`, then copyist will generate an
+test file is called `app_test.go`, then copyist will generate a
 `testdata/app_test.copyist` file containing the recording for the
 `TestQueryName` test.
 Now try running the test a couple more times (the first
 time requires a recompile of the test, so will take longer):